About Belfast

 The Belfast Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Marshall County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Belfast, Tennessee residents are available through the local police department and authorized providers in Marshall County.
+Fingerprinting services for Belfast, Tennessee residents are available through local police (where present) and authorized providers in Marshall County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Marshall County Sheriff's Office for scheduling and fees.

 To register to vote in Belfast, Tennessee, residents can register online through the Tennessee Secretary of State's website, by mail, or in person at the Marshall County elections office.
 Tennessee requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Tennessee Secretary of State's voter lookup tool.
 For local municipal elections in Belfast, contact the Marshall County Clerk's office for schedules and ballot information.

 Property records for Belfast, Tennessee are maintained by the Marshall Property Assessor's Office and the Marshall County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Marshall County, including parcels in Belfast.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Marshall County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Tennessee counties provide online property record searches through their county websites.
-For in-person requests, visit the Marshall County offices at the county courthouse.
-The Marshall County Treasurer handles property tax payments and tax sale information.
+The Marshall County Trustee handles property tax payments and tax sale information.

 Birth, death, and marriage records for Belfast, Tennessee residents are available through both county and state offices.
 The Tennessee Department of Health, Office of Vital Records, located in Nashville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Tennessee.
 Orders can be placed online, by mail, or in person.
 Locally, the Marshall County Clerk's office issues marriage licenses and maintains marriage records for Marshall County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.